nimrag-b/emiT-C/README.md

 Waiting for something to happen after warping, so that you can insert other code snippets in places other than directly after travelling
-Proper conflict between two variables being alive at the same time
+Proper conflict between two variables being alive at the same time a Not operator - its more annoying coding without one than i thought.

 # Keywords